Dark web: Policing the dark web

 There have been arguments that the dark web promotes civil liberties, like "free speech, privacy, anonymity".
 Some prosecutors and government agencies are concerned that it is a haven for criminal activity.
 The deep and dark web are applications of integral internet features to provide privacy and anonymity.
 Policing involves targeting specific activities of the private web deemed illegal or subject to internet censorship.

 When investigating online suspects, police typically use the IP (Internet Protocol) address of the individual; however, due to Tor browsers creating anonymity, this becomes an impossible tactic.
 As a result, law enforcement has employed many other tactics in order to identify and arrest those engaging in illegal activity on the dark web.
 OSINT, or Open Source Intelligence, are data collection tools that legally collect information from public sources.
 OSINT tools can be dark web specific to help officers find bits of information that would lead them to gaining more knowledge about interactions going on in the dark web.

-In 2015 it was announced that Interpol now offers a dedicated dark web training program featuring technical information on Tor, cybersecurity and simulated darknet market takedowns.
+In 2015 Interpol began a dedicated dark web training program featuring technical information on Tor, cybersecurity and simulated darknet market takedowns.
 In October 2013 the UK's National Crime Agency and GCHQ announced the formation of a "Joint Operations Cell" to focus on cybercrime.
 In November 2015 this team would be tasked with tackling child exploitation on the dark web as well as other cybercrime.
 In March 2017 the Congressional Research Service released an extensive report on the dark web, noting the changing dynamic of how information is accessed and presented on it; characterized by the unknown, it is of increasing interest to researchers, law enforcement, and policymakers.
 In August 2017, according to reportage, cybersecurity firms which specialize in monitoring and researching the dark web on behalf of banks and retailers routinely share their findings with the FBI and with other law enforcement agencies "when possible and necessary" regarding illegal content.
 The Russian-speaking underground offering a crime-as-a-service model is regarded as being particularly robust.